q3769/semver-maven-plugin/README.md

 ## Use it...

-Note:

 - By default, only the parent project's version is processed, module versions are not.
 Use the `-DprocessModule` command flag if you also wish to process modules.

 From CLI, assuming you are in the Maven project's default root directory where the pom.xml file is located: